MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-refactor-linux-app-service-mysql.md

 ---
-title: "Refactor a Linux app to Azure App Service and Azure Database for MySQL"
+title: Refactor a Linux application to Azure App Service, Traffic Manager, and Azure Database for MySQL
-description: "Use the Cloud Adoption Framework for Azure to learn how to refactor a Linux service desk app to Azure App Service and Azure Database for MySQL."
+description: Use the Cloud Adoption Framework for Azure to learn how to refactor a Linux service desk app to Azure App Service and Azure Database for MySQL.
 author: BrianBlanchard
 ms.author: brblanch
-ms.date: 04/01/2020
+ms.date: 07/01/2020
 ms.topic: conceptual
 ms.service: cloud-adoption-framework
 ms.subservice: migrate